gobstones/gobstones-guidelines/sections/technologies/technologies.md

 <!--- ---------- --->
 <!---     nps    --->
 <!--- ---------- --->
-To define and execute custom scripts within `Node.js`, the project uses a `npm` feature called `nps` (Node Package Scripts) which can automate various tasks, such as building, testing, deploying, and more.
+To define and execute custom scripts within `Node.js`, our project uses a `npm` feature called `nps` (Node Package Scripts) which can automate various tasks, such as building, testing, deploying, and more.
 <details>
 <summary>Expand to view more about <b>nps</b></summary>